grafana/loki/docs/sources/setup/install/helm/reference.md

 		<tr>
 			<td>sidecar.rules.label</td>
 			<td>string</td>
-			<td>Label that the configmaps/secrets with rules are marked with</td>
+			<td>Label that the configmaps/secrets with rules will be marked with.</td>
 			<td><pre lang="json">
 "loki_rule"
 </pre>